unrealwork/atsd-use-cases/FED_FORDSR/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/da132e01/11/#fullscreen)

 The above visualization aggregates the values from **Table 3.1** based on a time period of the user's selection.
-Use the dropdown menu at the top of the screen to select the aggregation period.
+Use the drop-down menu at the top of the screen to select the aggregation period.
 The initial visualization shows the average values for each metric over the entire period of time in 2015 USD by obligation amount per quarter.